Lexakozz/pomodoro-project/README.md

 ## Introduction
+This was my final project for Harvad's CS50 certification.
 I tried to create a pomodoro timer website with spotify embed inside to chill and count the time while reading.